Zippy Vegetarian Chili

 - 1/2 cup shredded Monterey Jack cheese

 - Chopped green onions, optional

 - In a Dutch oven, combine the first 15 ingredients.
 Bring to a boil.
 Reduce heat; cover and simmer for 30-35 minutes or until vegetables are tender.
-Sprinkle with cheese and green onions.
+Sprinkle with cheese and, if desired, green onions.